appgate/sdpctl/docs/sdpctl_configure.md

 ### Options inherited from parent commands

 ```
-      --api-version int   peer API version override
+      --api-version int   Peer API version override
-      --ci-mode           log to stderr instead of file and disable progress-bars
+      --ci-mode           Log to stderr instead of file and disable progress-bars
       --debug             Enable debug logging
-      --no-interactive    suppress interactive prompt with auto accept
+      --no-interactive    Suppress interactive prompt with auto accept
-      --no-verify         don't verify TLS on for this particular command, overriding settings from config file
+      --no-verify         Don't verify TLS on for the given command, overriding settings from config file
-  -p, --profile string    profile configuration to use
+  -p, --profile string    Profile configuration to use
 ```

 ### SEE ALSO

-* [sdpctl](sdpctl.md)	 - sdpctl is a command line tool to control and handle Appgate SDP using the CLI
+* [sdpctl](sdpctl.md)	 - sdpctl is a command line tool to manage Appgate SDP Collectives
-* [sdpctl configure signin](sdpctl_configure_signin.md)	 - Sign in and authenticate to Appgate SDP Collective
+* [sdpctl configure signin](sdpctl_configure_signin.md)	 - Sign in and authenticate to Collective